Class: Premium Large SUV

-The not so good: Price
+The not so good: Some complicated infotainment functions

 If you worked as long as the original Audi Q7 did, you’d want to take a whole model year off at some point, too.
 Having persisted in its core form from introduction as a 2007 model through 2015, the Q7 is back for ’17 a bit lighter and a lot more tech savvy.
 It’s been fully redesigned on a new platform, so appearances have been redone inside and out, too.